The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 Design and Structure

-A blind flange features a circular plate without a central opening.
-It seals the end of a pipe or vessel.
-The spectacle blind flange consists of two discs joined by a bridge—one solid and one with a hole.
-Operators rotate the spectacle blind flange to select either isolation or flow.
+A blind flange is a circular plate without a bore.
+It seals the end of a pipe or vessel nozzle.
+A spectacle blind is two discs joined by a bridge—one blank and one spacer—used for in-line isolation and flow restoration by rotation.
+Because the spectacle blind sits between two flanges, bolt length, gasket compression, and alignment checks are often more sensitive than on an end blind.

 | Feature | Spectacle Blind Flange | Blind Flange |